 Can Cats Eat Carrots?

-Carrots have fibres that are ideal for proper digestion and improving the performance of the cats’ gastrointestinal function.
+Carrots have fibers that are ideal for proper digestion and improving the performance of the cats’ gastrointestinal function.

 Can Cats Eat Raw Carrots?